 Rapid Developer Profile: Pim van der Noll’s Path from .NET to Mendix

-For our most recent rapid developer story, we caught up with Pim van der Noll, Mendix Business Engineer at Appronto.
+For our most recent maker profile, we caught up with Pim van der Noll, Mendix Business Engineer at Appronto.
 Pim talked to us about faster and more transparent development and the benefit it has on his customer relationships.
 He also gives tips on how to get the business engaged with rapid application development.

 1. What is your education and professional background?
 Did you have prior development experience?